ArxOne/MrAdvice/README.md

 ## Some disclaimer
 (almost hidden at the almost end of this almost interesting readme)

-Weavisor exposes an API (such as `IAdvice`, `IMethodAdvice`, etc.), which is subject to change until we reach the version 1.0.
+MrAdvice exposes an API (such as `IAdvice`, `IMethodAdvice`, etc.), which is subject to change until we reach the version 1.0.
 Of course, there shouldn't be any structural change, but methods might be renamed, or parameters changed if we need it to improve the product.

 ## Contact and links